Marked gives you full control with Custom Rules, text

 STDIN, which is the same as “piping” your Markdown to it on

-command line, i.e. cat myfile.md | myprocessor
+command line, i.e. cat myfile.md | myprocessor.
+It needs

 to return the resulting HTML on STDOUT, which every